sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 // First, we need to create everything that our domain definition will refer to.

-// Our domain refers to a single constant term - the table on which our blocks are placed:
+// Our domain refers to a single constant - the table on which our blocks are placed:
 Constant Table = new(nameof(Table));

-// Our domain defines four predicates (essentially, facts about zero or more objects that can either hold true or not):
+// Our domain defines four predicates (essentially, facts about zero or more elements of the domain that can either hold true or not):
 // As mentioned in the user guide for SCFirstOrderLogic, creating helper methods for your predicates is highly recommended.
 // Note that we're using OperablePredicate here.
 Its not required, but makes everything nice and succinct because it
 // means we can use & and ! to combine them.
 See the SCFirstOrderLogic docs for details.